Header

 The final degree is conferred by either the University of Zurich or the ETH Zürich, depending on the academic affiliation of the host laboratory.

-Official PhD regulations for the Computational Science Programme: PDF EN / PDF DE
+Official program regulations: PDF EN / PDF DE

 Link to the Regulations Governing PhD Studies at the MNF